These buckwheat pancakes are thick, fluffy, and come together in minutes. Healthy, filling, and perfect for a fast breakfast.

 Step 2: Prepare the mixture.

-In a separate bowl, pour in the eggs, milk, and maple syrup, and whisk until foamy.
+In a separate bowl, add the flaxseed meal, milk, and maple syrup, and whisk until well combined.
+Leave for a few minutes to allow the flaxseed to thicken.
 Now gradually add the mixed flour to your mixture while stirring to avoid forming lumps.
 Whisk it till it is finely blended.
 Let the mixture rest for 5 minutes allowing the ingredients to react.

 Step 3: Prepare your pan and cook the pancakes

 Prepare your skillet or pan by smearing butter on it and heating over low to medium flame.
 Once ready, begin pouring in the mixture as per the desired pancake size.
 Cover the pan and cook till you see the edges browning and bubbles coming up from the bottom and bursting through the top.
 1.5 minutes should be enough for this.
 Now flip them and give them the same time to cook evenly on the other side.

 - Cover the pan when cooking the pancakes to trap the heat and make them rise naturally.

 - Add a hint of vanilla for more flavor when whisking the eggs and milk.